ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Operation Support System (OSS).
-So, SAIN can be one way to identify network incident, services, sub-services and metrics can be preconfigured via APIs defined by service assurance YANG model {{?RFC9418}} and the networkincident will be reported if symptoms match the condition of the network incident.
+So, SAIN can be one way to identify network incident, services, sub-services and metrics can be preconfigured via APIs defined by service assurance YANG model {{?RFC9418}} and the networkincident will be reported if symptoms match certain condition or characteristic considered as an indication of a problem or potential problem.

 ## Relationship with RFC8969